Best-of-Both-Worlds Multiparty Quantum Computation with Publicly Verifiable Identifiable Abort: Model and Definition

 A multi-party quantum computation protocol is defined using the real vs. ideal paradigm.
-In the ideal world, the parties delegate the task of interest to a trusted party $\trustp$.
-Let $\Pc_1, \cdots, \Pc_n$ be the parties involved in the computation, and $I$ be the set of corrupted parties controlled by an adversary $\adv_I$.
-There is an observer $\Observer$ that receives public information from $\trustp$.
-Let $C$ be a quantum circuit taking $(\ell_1,\cdots,\ell_n)$ input qubits and $\ell_\anc$ ancilla qubits, a total of $\ell = \Sigma_{i} \ell_i + \ell_\anc$ qubits, and outputs $\ell'$ qubits along with some classical string $r'_{\out}$.
-The ideal functionality \ifdefined\Thirty\else we would like to achieve \fi for multi-party quantum computation over a circuit $C$ is as follows.
+In the ideal world, the parties delegate the computation $C$ to a trusted party $\trustp$.
+The only way for the corrupted parties to interrupt the delegation is to ask $\trustp$ to abort, in which case $\trustp$ publicly announces their identities.
+The ideal world of \bobw multi-party quantum computation \pvia is formally defined as follows.
+We denote its joint output distribution as $\ideal^{\MPQC}_{\adv_I(\rho_{\aux})}(1^{\secparam}, \thres, C, \rho_1, \cdots, \rho_n)$.